jakebailey/dprint-plugin-gofumpt/README.md

 A [dprint](https://dprint.dev/) plugin for formatting Go code using [gofumpt](https://github.com/mvdan/gofumpt).

-gofumpt is a stricter gofmt—it applies a superset of `gofmt` formatting rules to enforce a more consistent style.

 ## Getting Started

 Run the command below to add the plugin: